"LET CHILDREN STUDY" SCHOLARSHIPS FOR ORPHAN AND VULNERABLE CHILDREN N MEKI, ETHIOPIA

 The cost of a scholarship for a child that is part of this program is €15 per month.
 It covers school fees, books and school materials, uniform, food, and healthcare.

-For a child in a vulnerable situation, this support means taking him/her off the streets, giving him/her a dignified future and allowing him/her to improve the community and the country.
+For a child in a vulnerable situation, this support means taking them off the streets, giving them a dignified future and allowing them to improve their communities and their country.